 Tallwood Elementary School is a public elementary school in Virginia Beach.
 The principal of Tallwood Elementary School is Mr. David B. French.
-612 students go to Tallwood Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+612 children attend Tallwood Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 29% of the 612 students here are paying reduced lunch prices.
-The student to teacher ratio at Tallwood Elementary School is 21:1.
+The ratio of students to teachers at Tallwood Elementary School is 21:1.
 Centerville Elementary is one of the nearest elementary schools.

 - Computer arts

 |Native American or Native Alaskan||0.2%||0.4%|